Lyapunov exponents of the Hodge bundle over strata of quadratic differentials with large number of poles: Background material.

 \subsection{Teichmüller curves.}

-There is a natural action of $\GL(2,\R)$ on every stratum.
-Take the flat atlas as above, the charts were constructed in such way that transition functions are translations by vectors $v_{ij}$ composed with $\pm \Id$.
+There is a natural action of $\GL(2,\R)$ on each stratum.
+In the flat atlas above, the charts were constructed in such a way that the transition functions are translations by vectors $v_{ij}$ composed with $\pm \Id$.
 For a matrix $M \in \GL(2,\R)$ we define a new surface by multiplying the previous change of charts by $M$.
-They will be translations by vectors $Mv_{ij}$ composed with $\pm \Id$.
+These new transition maps will be translations by vectors $Mv_{ij}$ composed with $\pm \Id$.

 Let $\mathbb H = \SL(2,\R)/\SO(2,\R)$ denote the Poincaré upper half-plane.
 For any $(X,q)$ the action of $SL(2,\R)$ factors to a map